GET A GRIP

 This is your big launch into the new year?

 This is how you are setting about making a life changing difference?

 Don’t you think you deserve to treat yourself better?

 The same could be applied to diets and nutrition.

 Just blindly following a plan that has been created to sell a book or that you found online that worked for some celebrity (which is another bone of contention I’ll come back to in a future article) is like playing the lottery.

-It might work for you, but if it does it’s either extremely lucky or it is set up for short-term success and long-term failure.
+It could work for you.
+Though if it does it’s either extremely lucky or it is set up for short-term success and long-term failure.

-What I mean by that is, it’s usually an extremely low-calorie diet (1200 kCal per day or even less sometimes) that, in the short-term is obviously going to cause weight loss, because you are starving yourself.
-But, in the longer-term, is going to cause distress to your hormonal structure, mess up your metabolism and make it even harder to lose the weight that you are inevitably going to pile back on again a few months down the line.
+What I mean by that is, it’s usually an extremely low-calorie diet (1200 kCal per day or even less sometimes).
+In the short-term this is obviously going to cause weight loss, because you are starving yourself.
+But, in the longer-term, is going to cause distress to your hormonal structure; mess up your metabolism and make it even harder to lose the weight that you are inevitably going to pile back on again a few months down the line.